Do I Have to Take a Random Retest on my Ignition Interlock Device While I’m Driving?

 What Are Random Rolling Retests?

 Rolling retests happen a few minutes after you start driving your vehicle.
-You will know when you need to take it.
-The Interlock Device will prompt you by making a sound and displaying the word, BLOW, on its screen.
+The Interlock Device will prompt you by making a sound and displaying the word BLOW on its screen.
 The screen will also show your time remaining to perform the test.

 Rolling retests are very helpful to you during your program.
-These tests confirm that you are complying with your court, or state-administered, Interlock Device requirements while you are driving.
-Initial tests will allow your vehicle to start, but the rolling retests that happen during your drive validate your sobriety while on the road.
+These tests confirm that you are complying with your court or state-administered, Interlock Device requirements while you are driving.
+Initial tests will allow your vehicle to start, but the random retests that happen during your drive validate your sobriety while on the road.

 Rolling retests are under the National Highway Traffic Safety Administration (NHTSA)’s Ignition Interlock model specifications.
 The organization states that, ‘‘NHTSA does not intend that retests be conducted while the vehicle is moving, but rather while the engine is running with the vehicle stopped in a safe location on the side of the road.’’
 (75 Fed.
 Reg.
 61824.)
 Rolling retests are also included in the Association of Ignition Interlock Program Administrators (AIIPA) and American Association of Motor Vehicle Administrators (AAMVA) best practices recommendations for Ignition Interlock Devices.